 Submitting an event proposal

-Event organisers are under no formal obligation to seek the advice of a safety advisory group, but it is recommended that they do so.
+Event organisers are under no formal obligation to seek the advice of a safety advisory group, but it is recommended that they do so (please note: that this is a formal requirement for events on Dacorum-owned land).
 In some cases, this may also be a requirement of an event's public liability insurance policy.
 Ideally, notification should be made several months before the event takes place, soon after you have decided upon the nature of the event, dates and venue.

 Please complete our event notification form (below), and send the completed form to firstname.lastname@example.org.

-Safety Advisory Group event notification form (PDF 193KB)
+Safety Advisory Group Event Notification Form (PDF 191KB)

 Event organisers should have prepared (or be working on) a number of documents in respect of their event, and copies of these should be submitted with the notification form, or shortly afterwards.
 Many of these documents will continue to change right up to the day of the event, but providing us with current drafts will mean we can give you better advice: